mbtproject/mbt/README.md

 {{ end }}
 ```

+More realistic example of this capability is demonstrated in [this example repo](
+  https://github.com/mbtproject/demo).
+It generates docker images for two web
+applications hosted in nginx, pushes them to specified docker registry and
+generates a Kubernetes deployment manifest using `mbt apply` command.

 ## Install
 ```sh
 curl -L -o /usr/local/bin/mbt [get the url for your target from the links below]